janvda/balena-pulseaudio/pulseaudio-client-test/README.md

    2. Select Wi-Fi > Advanced...
    3. select TCP/IP and the displayed `ÌPv4 Address` is the IP Address we need.
    4. Note that it is also possible to determine this IP address by running the command `ìfconfig` in a terminal window.
+3. Set device service variable `remote_display`to `<ip address found in step2>:0`(e.g. `192.168.1.5:0`) and `test_id` to `3` for service `pulseaudio-client-tcp` or `pulseaudio-client-unix`.
+This will make that pavucontrol is automatically launched at startup by the server.
+If you want to launch audacity at startup you have to set the `test_id` to 4.
-3. Launch pavucontrol or audacity on the raspberry pi as specified by below steps:
+4. Instead of step 3 you can of course also manually launch pavucontrol or audacity on the raspberry pi as specified by below steps:
    1. Within your BalenaCloud dashboard open a terminal window for the `pulseaudio-server` or `pulseaudio-client-{tcp|unix}`service.
    2. In case you want to run pavucontrol:
        1. In the terminal window: enter the command `DISPLAY=<ip address of macbook>:0 pavucontrol` (e.g. `DISPLAY=192.168.1.5:0 pavucontrol`) where `<ip address of macbook>`is the IP address determined in previous step.